basecamp/kamal/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-As contributors and maintainers of the MRSK project, we pledge to create a welcoming and inclusive environment for everyone.
+As contributors and maintainers of the Kamal project, we pledge to create a welcoming and inclusive environment for everyone.
 We value the participation of each member of our community and want all contributors to feel respected and valued.

 We are committed to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion (or lack thereof).
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all MRSK project spaces, including but not limited to project code, issue trackers, chat rooms, and mailing lists.
+This code of conduct applies to all Kamal project spaces, including but not limited to project code, issue trackers, chat rooms, and mailing lists.
 Violations of this code of conduct may result in removal from the project community.

 ## Our standards